-To select eligible stocks within the investment universe, the management team relies on a financial analysis combined with a non-financial analysis based on ESG (Environment, Social and Corporate Governance) criteria.
+To select stocks eligible within the investment universe made up of European stocks of any capitalisation, the management team relies on a financial analysis combined with a non-financial analysis based on ESG (Environment, Social, Governance) criteria.
 The non-financial analysis process is used to assign an ESG rating ranging from A (best rating) to G (lowest rating).